top of page

 What keeps you motivated and inspired to stay and grow within the company?

-I guess what really keeps me motivated is not knowing exactly what each day will bring.
-Unlike some jobs with quite rigid job descriptions, this role lets me stay close to an industry I've been part of since leaving school, peeling potatoes and washing pots.
-And it's helped me to continue enjoy being part of that but also whilst making sure that no two days are really the same.
+What really keeps me motivated is not knowing exactly what each day will bring.
+Unlike some jobs with rigid descriptions, this role lets me stay close to an industry I've been part of since leaving school, peeling potatoes and washing pots.
+It helps me enjoy being part of that while ensuring that no two days are the same.

-Every person I speak to, I like to think that I'm helping to support them and add value to the business and that's a huge motivator to start each new day really.
-And on top of that there's an incredible team within Roslyns.
+Every person I speak to, I like to think I’m helping support them and add value to their business.
+That’s a huge motivator to start each new day.
+On top of that, there’s an incredible team within Roslyns.

-Also within the BDM department, we work across the entire UK and might only see each other two or three times a year, but there's always someone ready to lend a hand whenever that's needed and that support really makes a difference.
+Within the BDM department, we work across the entire UK.
+We might only see each other two or three times a year, but there’s always someone ready to lend a hand whenever needed.
+That support really makes a difference.

 What advice would you give someone just starting out as a stock taker or in the hospitality support industry?